bronkula/drawtoolsjs/README.md

 Created by Hamilton Cline

 [Draw.js](#user-content-draw-tools) is a canvas library for javascript.
 I will almost certainly write something in depth here.
 For now, there's a file.
 It's got some functions.
 Most of them should be relatively clear how to use.
+Dependencies - **jQuery** - For event detection

 [Color.js](#user-content-color-tools) is a color handling library for javascript.
 It easily converts between Hex colors, RGB colors, HSL colors, and even CMYK colors.
 It outputs easy strings for css and presentation.

 ## Draw Tools
-Many of the actual drawing tools in this library, as opposed to the positional tools, Use the same methodology for arguments.
-A context to be applied, some values necessary for the particular shape, and then an options object.
-This object should be all the relevant context options for drawing, such as colors and line widths.
+Many of the actual drawing tools in the draw.js library (as opposed to the positional tools) use similar methodologies for arguments.
+They use a context to be applied, some values necessary for the particular shape, and then an options object.
+This object should be all the relevant context options for drawing, such as colors and line widths, that would normally be applied to a canvas context.

-## Where to Start?
+So, where to start?
 Well, it helps to come at this with a cursory understanding of the html5 canvas already.
 Much of this library is simplifying certain overly complex common operations when using the canvas.

 but.